shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 Log messages example as they appear on 'systemlog':

 ```
+Sep 30 13:15:42.525034 arc-switch1038 INFO supervisord: fwdumpd Health event captured, Severity: 'Notice' Cause: 'FW health issue'
-Aug 13 09:03:17.429153 r-tigon-04 INFO fw-dump-me#fw_dumpd: Dump taking started, Cause: "register: XXX gobit not cleared"
+Sep 30 13:15:42.525034 arc-switch1038 INFO supervisord: fwdumpd Dump taking started, Severity: 'Notice' Cause: 'FW health issue'
-Aug 13 09:03:17.429153 r-tigon-04 INFO fw-dump-me#fw_dumpd: Dump taking started, Cause: "register: XXX failed, FW RC: YYY"
+Sep 30 13:15:42.525034 arc-switch1038 INFO supervisord: fwdumpd Dump taking started, Severity: 'Notice' Cause: 'gobit not cleared'
-Aug 13 09:03:17.429153 r-tigon-04 INFO fw-dump-me#fw_dumpd: Dump taking finished, File path: /var/log/mellanox/fw_dump_r-tigon-04_20200813_013434
+Sep 30 13:15:42.525034 arc-switch1038 INFO supervisord: fwdumpd Dump taking finished, File path: /var/log/mellanox/fw_dump_r-tigon-04_20200813_013434
-Aug 13 09:03:17.429153 r-tigon-04 ERR fw-dump-me#fw_dumpd: Dump taking failed, Cause: "Timeout reached"
+Sep 30 13:15:42.525034 arc-switch1038 INFO supervisord: fwdumpd Dump taking failed, Timeout reached
 ```

-**Note**:
+### 3.7.2 Use-Cases

+There are 4 severity levels a "health" event can get:
+* Critical
+* Error
+* Warning
+* Notice

-1.During dump taking SDK is **blocked**, thus no events can arrive during this operation.
+1. During dump taking SDK is **blocked**, thus no events can arrive during this operation.

 2. If the user request for a dump and at the same time a FW dump is being taken, a proper message will display and the dump taking by the user will result as failure.
 The same result will be for a user requesting for a dump after a FW fatal event occur.

 3. After each event, when a dump taking is finished, a "re-arm" operation will enable recieving more "health" events and generate more dumps.
 But, if the trigger was by the FW as a result of a fatal case the daemon will log the events, if there are any, and **skip** the dump generation.

 4. The decision to take a dump will be by the 'severity' of the event.
-In this case the SDK will be blocked only if it is "severe enough".
+In this case the SDK will be blocked only if it is "severe enough" ('critical' and 'error' levels).
+For 'warning' and 'notice' a log entry will be added but no dump.

+5. If the event requires taking a dump, FW dump will be taken first as this is real time sensitive.
+A delay of 1-2 seconds will start to allow the SDK continue working and avoid blocking for too long period.
+After this delay a SDK dump will be triggered.

-5. The number of dumps will be limited to X dumps to avoid any scenario of dump request flood.
+6. The number of dumps will be limited to X dumps to avoid any scenario of dump request flood.

-6. The number of log entries will be limited to X to avoid log flooding.
+7. The number of log entries will be limited to X to avoid log flooding.

-### 3.9.2 FW Dump Me communication with CLI
+### 3.7.3 FW Dump Me communication with CLI

-In order to not produce additional load in Redis DB or bringing another Redis instance specifically for FW Dump Me another IPC mechanism will be used.
+In order to avoid producing additional load in Redis DB or bringing another Redis instance specifically for FW Dump Me another IPC mechanism will be used.
 A suggested alternative is a Unix domain socket.
-It may be placed under */var/run/fw-dump-me/dump.sock* which will be mapped to FW Dump Me container.
+It may be placed under */var/run/fw-dump-me/dump.sock* which will be mapped to syncd container.

 On CLI request FW Dump Me daemon trigger dump generation from FW and save it on the requested path.